mirakc/mirakc/README.md

     command: ''
     disabled: true  # default: false

-# Commands to process TS packets.
-tools:
-  # A Mustache template string of a command to scan definitions of services in
+# Optional
-  # a TS stream.
+# --------
 #
-  # The command must read TS packets from STDIN, and output a JSON string to
-  # STDOUT.
-  scan-services: >-
-    mirakc-arib scan-services

-  # A Mustache template string of a command to synchronize clock for each
-  # services.
+# TS packet filters.
 #
-  # The command must read TS packets from STDIN, and output a JSON string to
-  # STDOUT.
-  sync-clock: >-
-    mirakc-arib sync-clock

-  # A Mustache template string of a command to collect EIT sections in a TS
-  # stream.
+# Values shown below are default values.
+# So, you don't need to specify any of them normally.
 #
+filters:
+  # A Mustache template string of a command to process TS packets before a
+  # packet filter program.
+  #
-  # The command must read TS packets from STDIN, and output multiple JSON
+  # The command must read TS packets from STDIN, and output the processed TS
-  # strings (JSONL) to STDOUT:
+  # packets to STDOUT.
-  collect-eits: >-
-    mirakc-arib collect-eits
+  #
+  # The defualt value is '' which means that no pre-filter program is applied
+  # even when the `pre-filter=true` query parameter is specified in a streaming
+  # API endpoint.
+  pre-filter: ''

   # A Mustache template string of a command to drop TS packets which are not
   # included in a service.